hashicorp/consul-cluster-peering-setup-module/README.md

 ```

 In the above example `cluster1` remains peered to `cluster2` and `cluster3` even while Terraform is running.
 Only peering to `cluster2 mypart` is removed.

+# Examples
+Some extra examples have been included with this module, see the [examples README.md](https://github.com/hashicorp/consul-cluster-peering-setup-module/tree/main/examples/README.md) for more details.

 # Troubleshooting
 ## Access Control Lists (ACLs)